Blue and Gold Macaw

 Banjo came to For the Love of Birds Sanctuary through our Facebook fundraiser.
 She is about 50 years old.
 Banjo is a bit of a celebrity, she used to belong to country-western superstar Willie Nelson.
 She's not used to being handled and loved on.
 After she left Willie, she was used as a breeder for many years.
 In the short time Banjo has been in sanctuary she is already making progress and making friends with the other macaws.

 Sadly Banjo passed away on the morning of April 22, 2020.
 She succumbed to a kidney infection and a cancerous growth at the base of her tail.
 Banjo will be missed by many and will be forever loved.

 In honor of Banjo, we are planning to build an outdoor aviary for all the birds in the sanctuary to enjoy.

-If you would like to help by donating funds needed or building supplies, please use the donate button at the top of this page.
+If you would like to help by donating funds needed or building supplies, please use the donate button on the Sanctuary main page.